Rajsoni03/audiophile/README.md

 ## Usage
 - Use the main page to play and switch between available tracks.
-- The playlist is managed in `playlist.js` and `script.js`.
+- The playlist is managed in `script.js`.
 - Customize the UI via `style.css`.

 ## Customization
-- Add new audio files to the `assets/` folder and update the playlist in `playlist.js`.
+- Add new audio files to the `assets/` folder and update the playlist in `script.js`.
 - Modify `style.css` for custom themes.

 ## License